Protocol

 The protocol does NOT verify:

-- Semantic correctness of direction content
+- Semantic correctness of intent content

 - Adequacy of reasoning

-- Whether the model understood the direction
+- Whether the model understood the intent

-- Whether the chosen objective was wise
+- Whether the chosen direction was wise

-Execution Context, Not Disclosure
+Bounds, Context, and Disclosure

 Any semantic content used to reach a decision (AI analysis, deliberation, reasoning) remains local and out of protocol scope.